 The first time you lay eyes on the CAMP Nano 22, you might think it's a nut-tool only carabiner.
 But don't let the small size deceive you!
-It is indeed full-strength and one of the lightest biners available on the market today.
-It's half the weight of the CAMP Orbit or Petzl Djinn Straight Gate, and you can shave pounds off your rack by switching to these carabiners.
+It is indeed full-strength, and it's one of the lightest carabiners available on the market today.
+The Nano is 10-12g lighter than most of the other carabiners that we tested, including our Editors' Choice winner, the Wild Country Helium, and you could shave ounces off your rack by switching over to them.
 The main downside to the CAMP Nano 22 is that it's significantly smaller than a full-size model, and our testers found them difficult to handle, with or without gloves on.
-If ultra-light is your main goal then this product is the best choice, but you want a little more usability in your lightweight gear then our Top Pick Black Diamond Oz Carabiner or Editors' Choice Wild Country Helium Carabiner offer better all-around performance.
+If ultra-light is your primary goal, then this product is the best choice, but if you want a little more usability in your lightweight gear, then our other Top Pick, the Black Diamond Oz is a better choice.

 CAMP Nano 22 Carabiner Review